A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Properties of SMPtW Distribution

-\textit{\textbf{Remark 2:}} The equation \ref{mode} is not in a close form and can be obtained numerically.
-It is to be noted that if $\psi >1$, a unique solution exist.
+\textit{\textbf{Remark 2:}} The equation \ref{mode} is not in a closed form and can be obtained numerically.
+It is to be noted that if $\phi >1$, the density admits an interior mode given by the unique solution of \ref{mode}.
 If $0<\phi \leq 1$, and for $y>0$, all the derivatives will be negative with a decreasing density and mode at $y= 0$.